 Islay is the southernmost island of the Inner Hebridean chain and is renowned for its abundance of wildlife and its eight whisky distilleries, including such famous names as Ardbeg, Bowmore and Laphroaig.
 Every Scottish island seems to have a unique characteristic and the thing that always springs to mind when I think of Islay is the friendliness of the locals.
 All the drivers will wave at you when they pass you on the road.
 I was still a resident of Edinburgh at the time of my 2011 visit to Islay and I found the courteous drivers an absolute delight after the dog-eat-dog motorists in the capital.

-I didn’t have high hopes for landscape photography because Islay is so flat, particularly when compared with the impressive Paps of Jura on the neighbouring island.
-I think that was short-sighted of me as this is a really pretty island, deserving of its nickname.
-I won’t linger on Islay for much longer as I recently published a post, Capturing the Moment on Islay; Queen of the Hebrides, which tells of the journey I’ve been on with this photograph of Saligo Bay, which has become my signature image.
+Islay is so flat, particularly when compared with the impressive Paps of Jura on the neighbouring island, and so I didn’t have particularly high hopes for landscape photography.
+However, I think that was short-sighted as this is a really pretty island, deserving of its nickname, the Queen of the Hebrides.
 I look forward to returning one day for some more landscape photography and hopefully, next time, I’ll come home with some wildlife photographs too.

 One of the most striking features of Lewis is the vast expanse of peat bog in the island’s interior.
 I’ll admit that it can feel a bit bleak and lonely at times but I love the sense of never-ending space.
 As you probably could have guessed, the coast of Lewis appeals to me more than any other landscape.
 It doesn’t disappoint, thanks to two lighthouses (the Butt of Lewis and Tiumpan Head); impressive cliffs; one of the best preserved brochs in Scotland; beaches with huge waves rolling in off the Atlantic; and the chance of spotting some whales offshore.
 To really do justice to Lewis and explore the parts of the island I haven’t previously visited, I will need to fight all my natural instincts and give Harris a wide berth, as the landscapes south of the mountains are something of a distraction!